Tips for answering Oxford interview questions

 Ultimately, everyone will settle on zero as their choice, and this is the formal solution, although it raises more questions about rational choice and actual choice than it actually solves.

-Professor Yeung said: “What’s clear from all of this is that we’re not looking for a single answer.
-Rather, we’re interested in seeing how people think through a problem, figure out what are the relevant factors, respond when new information is provided and so on.”
+Interviewers are less likely to want a single answer but are interested in seeing how people think through a problem, figure out what are the relevant factors, respond when new information is provided and so on.